guidokessels/javascript-styleguide/STYLEGUIDE.md

 ### Single-Line Comments

-- Should be used to documentation one line of code, or a group of related lines of code.
+- Should be used to document one line of code, or a group of related lines of code.
 - A single-line comment may be used in three ways:
     - On a separate line, describing the code beneath it
     - At the end of a line, describing the code before it